davidgasquez/handbook/content/rationality.md

 ## Making Decisions

 * Decision making is the process we use to identify and choose alternatives, producing a final choice, which may or may not result in an action.
-It’s basically a problem-solving activity, and it can be more or less rational or irrational based on the decision maker’s values, beliefs, and (perceived) knowledge.
+It's basically a problem-solving activity, and it can be more or less rational or irrational based on the decision maker's values, beliefs, and (perceived) knowledge.
 * The decisions you make fall into two categories:
   * Prioritizing — Which path should you take first?
   * Allocating — How much attention, time, and capital should you spend on this?
-* To maximize your long-term happiness, prioritize the projects you’d most regret not having pursued by the time you’re old and looking back at your life.
+* To maximize your long-term happiness, prioritize the projects you'd most regret not having pursued by the time you're old and looking back at your life.
 * Gather all the information you can.
 Then, schedule time to think deeply about it.
 Remember that too much information increases confidence not accuracy.
 * If all options are similar take the harder one in the short term \(_Hard decisions easy life, easy decisions, hard life_\).
 * Look for win-win decisions.
-If someone has to lose, you’re not thinking hard enough or you need to make structural/environmental changes.
+If someone has to lose, you're not thinking hard enough or you need to make structural/environmental changes.
 * The rule of 5.
 Think about what the decision looks like 5 days, 5 weeks, 5 months, 5 years, 5 decades.
 * Ask what information would cause you to change your mind.
-If you don’t have that information, find it.
+If you don't have that information, find it.
 If you do, track is religiously.
 Collect feedback and be open to change outcomes.
 * How un-doable is a decision?
 If an idea is fully un-doable, make it as quickly as you can.
-When a decision is something that you can’t take back, then it’s worth really, really understanding.
+When a decision is something that you can't take back, then it's worth really, really understanding.
 Aim for preserving optionality.
 * We are all susceptible to bias, almost all the time.
 A way to detect bias and minimize the decision impact is to [run it by a bias checklist](https://www.businessinsider.com/read-this-checklist-before-you-make-any-decisions-2011-6?IR=T).
 * [There are many reasons why smart people may make a poor decision](https://nesslabs.com/decision-making); Overconfidence, Analysis paralysis, Information overload, Lack of emotional or physical resources, ...
 * Decision making styles: